630) What drugs did (NAME) take? Any other drugs?

 Warning: these figures indicate the number of cases found in the data file.
 They cannot be interpreted as summary statistics of the population of interest.

-For young children with a fever or cough in the past 2 to 4 weeks, FEVGIVCHLOR (ML13B) indicates whether the child was given the antimalarial drug chloroquine.
-Chloroquine is also known as Nivaquine.
+For young children with a fever or cough in the past 2 to 4 weeks, FEVGIVQUINIV indicates whether the child was given a quinine injection or IV.

 A few samples ask separately about drugs taken for fever and drugs taken for cough.
 IPUMS-DHS uses supplemental programming to combine these responses in a standard variable while preserving the separate responses in composite coding.
 A first digit of 1 indicates the child received the drug, and the second digit indicates the child's illness: